Zico Asare

-Zico Kukuu Asare (born 11 April 2001) is an English professional footballer who plays for Harrogate Town, as a defender.
+Zico Kukuu Asare (born 11 April 2001) is an English professional footballer who plays for Woking, as a defender.

 Club career

 Born in London, Asare joined Fulham aged 8, remaining with the club until the end of the 2019–20 season.
 After a year out of football, he signed for Oxford City in June 2021, moving to Maidenhead United a season later.

 He signed for Harrogate Town in July 2024.
+On 15 May 2026, Harrogate announced the player would be released in the summer once his contract had expired.

+On 30 May 2026, it was announced that Asare would join Woking on a two-year deal, upon the expiry of his contract at Harrogate Town.

 International career

 Born in England, Asare is of Ghanaian descent.
 He has played for England at under-15 and under-16 level, and later at C level.